ChainSafe/engineering-handbook/docs/3_development/3_quality_assurance/test-plan-guidelines.md

 - If any private/confidential data is involved include details on how this will be managed securely

 ### Bug template:
-- Provide a link to the template or document what a bug issue needs to contain (e.g environment, version, browser/device, reproduction steps, evidences)
+- Provide a link to the template or document what a bug issue needs to contain (e.g. environment, version, browser/device, reproduction steps, evidences)

 ### Risk & Issues:
 - Outline any potential issues that could happen during the testing phase.